 - Removal of two causeways which were blocking tidal flows between Maketū spit and the island since 1963.
 This was completed in June 2016 and a bridge has been constructed to maintain access.
-See video below.
+See image above and video below.

 - Stop bank removal and re-shaping of the southern shoreline of the island to establish a more natural connection between the island and the estuary (completed September 2017).

 - Planting of 50,000 native plants across 15 hectares of previously grazed land, to restore native scrub, shrub land, and wetland habitats.
 This began in 2015 and will continue along with ongoing weed and animal pest control in the coming years.
 See before and after concept drawings below.

 - Aerial view of project area - August 2018 - see video below

 The 15 hectare island was once a treasured area for growing flax and collecting kaimoana (seafood).
 It was surrounded by healthy saltmarsh wetlands and a thriving estuary.